 Oh goodness the tiredness!
 You quickly forget how hard those newborn days are.
 The lack of sleep...
 The crying (from all parties)...
 It’s hard!

 I am a massive caffeine junkie so I find coffee gets me through.
 And if I can, getting up and doing something, be it put a wash on or doing the dishes, just doing something helped me stay awake!
 Grayson no longer naps during the day, so doing the whole “sleep when the baby sleeps” isn’t possible now for us.
 But when I had Grayson I made sure to sleep.
 Even if it was on the couch for 20 minutes it helped just to get through the rest of the day.
-I do nightshift as a carer so I’ve sort of gotten used to the whole 36 hour days with little to no sleep and being fuelled by caffeine while running about after a toddler.
+I do nightshift as a career so I’ve sort of gotten used to the whole 36 hour days with little to no sleep and being fueled by caffeine while running about after a toddler.

 So this is kind of like second nature to me haha!